iPhone X FAQ: Everything you need to know!

 What is Face ID?

-Face ID is Apple's new biometric unlocking mechanism that it's introducing with the iPhone X. Using the front-facing cameras, an infrared camera, flood illuminator, and a dot projector, the iPhone scans your face with techniques like depth mapping in order to tell if it's really you that it's looking at your face.
+Face ID is Apple's new biometric unlocking mechanism that it's introducing with the iPhone X. Using the front-facing cameras, an infrared camera, flood illuminator, and a dot projector, the iPhone scans your face with techniques like depth mapping in order to tell if it's really you.

 Apple touts the security of Face ID, saying the chances of someone being able to open your iPhone X with their face are 1 in 1,000,000 (versus 1 in 50,000 for Touch ID).
-The system also works with Apple Pay and third-party apps, just like Touch ID does.
+Furthermore, the system can't be tricked by photographs or even perfectly-sculpted masks.
+Face ID also works with Apple Pay and third-party apps, just like Touch ID does.

 What should I know about the A11 Bionic processor?

 Like its predecessor, the A10, the A11 Bionic system-on-a-chip utilizes a combination of high-energy an high-efficiency cores to balance power consumption with performance.
-The high-energy cores are active when you're doing things like playing games, while the high-efficiency cores manage tasks like light web browsing and reading email.
+The high-energy cores are active when you're doing things like playing games and are up to 25% faster than the A10 Fusion cores, while the high-efficiency cores manage tasks like light web browsing and reading email and are 75% faster than previous cores.
+The A11 Bionic is capable of up to 600 billion operations per second.

 What's new with the camera?

-Just like the iPhone 8 Plus and the iPhone 7 Plus before that, the iPhone X sports two cameras on its back, with one a wide-angle lens with a ƒ/1.8 aperture, and the other a telephoto lens with a ƒ/2.4 aperture.
+Just like the iPhone 8 Plus and the iPhone 7 Plus before that, the iPhone X sports two cameras on its back: one with a wide-angle lens with a ƒ/1.8 aperture, and the other with a telephoto lens with a ƒ/2.4 aperture.
 Both cameras are 12MP and support wide color gamut shooting, and the iPhone X now features dual optical image stabilization.
+This means extremely improved image capture in low light.

-Turning our attention to the front of the device, the iPhone X sports two image sensors there, as well.
+Turning our attention to the front of the device, the iPhone X sports two image sensors there as well.
 Having two cameras on the front aids in the iPhone X's new facial recognition unlock feature, Face ID.
-The new cameras on the front also allow for Portraint Mode selfies.
+The new cameras on the front also allow for Portrait Mode selfies, as well as use of new Portrait Lightning affects that change the lighting on your face in real time.

 What about wireless charging?